-Acuity Brands (NYS: AYI) will look to avoid missing estimates for the third consecutive quarter when its earnings are released.
-The company will unveil its latest earnings on Wednesday.
+Acuity Brands (NYS: AYI) met its estimates last quarter, but investors hope that it will beat them this quarter.
+The company will unveil its latest earnings on Monday.
 Acuity Brands is a provider of lighting fixtures, control devices, components, systems, and services for commercial and institutional, industrial, infrastructure, and residential applications for various markets.

 What analysts say:

 Buy, sell, or hold?: Analysts are bullish on Acuity Brands as six analysts rate it as a buy and only one analyst rates it as a sell.
 Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.

 Revenue forecasts: On average, analysts predict $467.4 million in revenue this quarter.
 That would represent a rise of 10% from the year-ago quarter.